Rheumatoid Arthritis

 Leflunomide (LEF), marketed under the trade name Arava, is a relatively new drug used to treat RA.
 It is taken orally once daily and begins to take effect in 1 to 3 months.
 The efficacy of LEF is similar to that of MTX, and it does seem to slow down the development of joint damage.
 LEF can result in nausea, diarrhea, hair loss, and liver damage, but the incidence of lowered blood counts and infection are lower than with MTX.

 TNF antagonists are perhaps the most exciting class of medications to be recently introduced for the treatment of RA.
 Currently, there are 3 available medications in this class: etanercept (Enbrel), infliximab (Remicade), and adalimumab (Humira).
 Enbrel is given as a once weekly injection, Remicade is given as an intravenous infusion every 4-8 weeks, and Humira is administered as an injection every 2 weeks.
 Each of these medications inhibits a substance known as tumor necrosis factor (TNF) in one way or another.
 TNF is known to play a key role in inflammation in inflammation and joint damage in RA, and for this reason these medications are highly effective in controlling both the symptoms of the disease and the joint damage.
 In fact, some studies suggest that these medications actually halt joint damage in RA patients.
+Each of the TNF antagonists may begin working within a few weeks of starting therapy.
+While individual patients may respond more favorably to one agent over another, all of these drugs seem to have similar efficacy.
+Disadvantages of these therapies include cost, inconvenience of injections or infusions, injection site or infusion reactions, and suppression of the

 Immune system.
 Respiratory infections occur in increased frequency in patients treated with TNF antagonists, and those exposed to tuberculosis may experience reactivation of their disease.
 For this reason, a TB skin test is recommended prior to starting therapy.
 Patients with multiple sclerosis or severe congestive heart failure may experience worsening of their disease and therefore should not take these medications.
 Thus far, cancer rates have not been clearly shown to be increased in RA patients taking TNF antagonists versus other RA patients, but the data is somewhat confusing.
 Recently, the press has publicized an increased rate of a cancer known as lymphoma in patients taking these medications, but this was compared to the normal population.
 Because RA patients as a whole have an increased risk of lymphoma, it is not clear if the medications themselves or the disease accounts for this increased rate.